Lunch & Learn: Discharge Upgrade | Bob Woodruff Foundation

 Author Image

-In partnership with Harvard’s Legal Services Center, we brought together national experts to discuss how procedural processes to administratively discharge service members for misconduct
+Tune in to our discussion with experts from Harvard’s Legal Services Center and other organizations who discuss how processes to administratively discharge service members for misconduct

 • have historically failed to recognize service-connected conditions,